-Online and Hybrid Teaching – (1 semester)
+Hybrid & Online Teaching and Learning – (1 semester)

 This cohort looks at ways to make online or hybrid courses the best they can.
 This cohort meets mostly online and much of the work is self-guided with feedback.

-The Inclusive Classroom – (2 semesters)
+Diversity and the Inclusive Classroom – (2 semesters)

 The Scholarship of Teaching and Learning – (2 semesters)